Interview with a scientist: Cell Atlas - past, present and future challenges

 Q7: How does the Cell Atlas enhance the understanding of human diseases?

 The Cell Atlas is a helpful resource for the identification of a mislocalized protein causing a disease.
 In fact, proteins have to be present and active in the right place at the right time in order to function correctly.
-Many diseases are characterized by the mislocalization of proteins to other parts of the cells.
+The mislocalization of proteins characterizes many diseases to other parts of the cells.
 For many proteins, there is still no available data about their subcellular location besides the information that we provide on the Cell Atlas.

 Q8: What questions were you addressing when you started working on the Cell Atlas?

 One of the most intriguing observations of the Cell Atlas is that approximately half of the proteins localize to more than one organelle simultaneously.
-These so-called “multilocalizing proteins” play a major role in increasing the functionality of the proteome and the complexity of the cell from a systems perspective.
-I had a special interest in multilocalizing proteins that were detected in both the Golgi apparatus and the nucleus, which are non-neighboring organelles and have distinct functions.
+These so-called "multilocalizing proteins" play a significant role in increasing the proteome's functionality and the cell's complexity from a systems perspective.
+Therefore, I was interested in multilocalizing proteins detected in both the Golgi apparatus and the nucleus, which are non-neighboring organelles and have distinct functions.
 Interestingly, these multilocalizing proteins link both organelles (Golgi apparatus and nucleus) by yet to unravel connections.

 Q9: What happens next in the process of cell biology discovery?